Thinstation/thinstation/README.md

 ThinStation itself has many many many contributors, but much thanx goes out to Mike Eriksen, Trevor Batley, Miles Roper and Marcos Amorim

+NEWS: All boot images except grub have been deprecated.

 Work To Do / Work in Progress: mail to developer list if you can help

 * We could really use some help on the documentation.
 A lot has changed since 2.2, and I am afraid the documentation has not kept up.
 Please create a wiki account and help others with your knowledge.